 How many guests can a roaming band perform for?

 The flexible nature of roaming bands means that they’re suitable for a range of events and a huge range of audience sizes too.
 Roaming bands can perform for private family dinners of only 6 guests offering intimate performances for the most exclusive evenings.
-On the other side they can roam through a corporate event for several thousand guests performing either fully unplugged to small groups at a time, or with amplification too
+On the other side they can roam through a corporate event for several thousand guests with amplification too

 Can roaming bands perform with amplification?

-Some roaming bands can perform amplified and The Travelling Hands do this at many events each year.
+Yes.
+The Travelling Hands do this at many events each year.
 So how does this work?
-We can team up with your AV team and perform with wireless microphones and instrument packs.
-This means that we can still roam your event and play our sets close to different guests, but whilst everyone can hear the music at the same time.
-The sound is relayed through the speakers throughout your event space.
+We can work with sound production teams to perform with wireless microphones and instrument packs.
+This means that we can still roam your event and play our sets close to different guests, but everyone can enjoy the music at the same time.
+The sound is relayed through the speakers throughout your event space lifting the experience for you and your guests.
 Another alternative of course is to have the band static in one place such as on a stage.
 Every now and then we have clients who would love the band to perform in a traditional format on stage.
 We've done this in The Victoria & Albert Museum and The Natural History Museum for example.
-When we do this, our percussionists Ollie & Tom switch their snare drums over to cajon to give a bit more bite to the rhythm section.
+When we do this, our percussionists Ollie switch their snare drums over to cajon to give a bit more bite to the rhythm section.

 What is a sound limiter, and how does this affect a roaming band?